“What is a revaluation?”

-“Are you telling me that my home will be appraised from someone’s desk based on a picture?”
+“Are you telling me that my home was appraised from someone’s desk based on a picture?”

 No. Our work has multiple stages.
-In this stage we are correcting & confirming our data about your home and gathering reference photos.
-In future stages the county appraisal staff will perform a combination of office and field review work based upon the foundation we lay today.
-Your tax valuation will not be a “desk appraisal.”
+In an early stage we sent someone to confirm or correct our data about your home and gather reference photos.
+In later stages the county appraisal staff performed a combination of office and field review work to determine your final value.
+Your tax valuation is not a “desk appraisal.”